Cl4sm/CSE576_Project/submission/README.md

 ### Tokenizer
 There are two tokenizers in this project.
-One is `CTokenizer`, the other is `IDATokenizer`.
+One is `CTokenizer`, and the other is `IDATokenizer`.
 `CTokenizer` is used to tokenize C source code.
 To run it, one can do:
 ```
 from placeholder import CTokenizer